TEAS Prep 2

 - Calculate geometric quantities and relationships between different systems of measurement

-- Describe the general anatomy and physiology of all body systems (including respiratory, cardia, integumentary, neurological, endocrine, immune, skeletal, gastrointestinal, genitourinary and reproductive
+- Describe the general anatomy and physiology of all body systems (including respiratory, cardiovascular, integumentary, neurological, endocrine, immune, skeletal, gastrointestinal, genitourinary, and reproductive systems)

-- Describe basic life and physical sciences including genes, heredity, and macromolecules states of matter, properties of substances, and chemical reactions
+- Describe basic biology and chemistry, including genes, heredity, macromolecules states of matter, properties of substances, and chemical reactions

 How you will benefit